ProjetPP/projetpp.github.io/index.md

 Thought Project* in English.
 The aim of this project is to build an open source question answering framework.

-This project resulted in the creation of a generalist question answering framework, *Platypus*.
+This project resulted in the creation of a generalist question answering tool, *[Platypus](http://askplatyp.us)*.

 You want more technical details?
 Read the [report](documentation/finalReport.pdf) (some parts may be obsoletes).